Skip to main content

 Technical Analysis

-CVE-2025-11235 is a vulnerability identified in Progress MOVEit Transfer software, specifically affecting the REST API modules on Windows platforms.
-The flaw is classified under CWE-620, which relates to unverified password changes.
-This means that the system allows password changes without adequately verifying the legitimacy of the request, potentially enabling unauthorized password modifications.
-The affected versions include 2023.1.0 before 2023.1.3, 2023.0.0 before 2023.0.8, 2022.1.0 before 2022.1.11, and 2022.0.0 before 2022.0.10.
-The vulnerability has a CVSS v3.1 base score of 3.7, indicating low severity, with the vector AV:N/AC:H/PR:N/UI:N/S:U/C:N/I:N/A:L. This means the attack can be performed remotely over the network but requires high attack complexity, no privileges, and no user interaction.
-The impact is limited to availability with no confidentiality or integrity loss.
-No known exploits have been reported in the wild, and no patches were linked at the time of publication.
-The vulnerability could allow an attacker to disrupt service by changing passwords improperly, potentially causing denial of service or administrative disruption.
-The REST API exposure is the attack surface, so network exposure and API access controls are critical factors.
+CVE-2025-11235 is a vulnerability identified in Progress MOVEit Transfer software, specifically affecting Windows deployments of the REST API modules.
+The flaw is categorized under CWE-620, which pertains to unverified password changes.
+This means that the software allows password changes without adequately verifying the legitimacy of the request, potentially enabling unauthorized password resets.
+The affected MOVEit Transfer versions include 2023.1.0 before 2023.1.3, 2023.0.0 before 2023.0.8, 2022.1.0 before 2022.1.11, and 2022.0.0 before 2022.0.10.
+The vulnerability has a CVSS 3.1 base score of 3.7, indicating low severity.
+The vector details (AV:N/AC:H/PR:N/UI:N/S:U/C:N/I:N/A:L) show that the attack can be performed remotely over the network but requires high attack complexity, no privileges, and no user interaction.
+The impact is limited to availability, with no confidentiality or integrity loss.
+No known exploits have been reported in the wild, and no patches were linked at the time of reporting.
+The vulnerability could allow an attacker to disrupt service by triggering unauthorized password changes, potentially causing denial of service or administrative confusion.
+However, the high complexity and lack of privilege requirements reduce the likelihood of exploitation.
+MOVEit Transfer is widely used for secure file transfer in enterprises, making this vulnerability relevant for organizations relying on it for critical data exchange.

 Potential Impact